ArcticMicrobialEcology/Kilpisjarvi-MAGs/04-MAG-binning.md

 # MAG binning

 Here we will bin MAGs for each of the four (co-)assemblies separately.
-This is done by assigning the variables $ASSEMBLY and $SAMPLES.

 ### Define assembly and create list of sample names